Understanding Different Types Of Anxiety

-The primary treatment for social anxiety is psychotherapy, usually cognitive behavior therapy that's specifically designed for people with social anxiety.
-Because social anxiety is also a type of phobia, exposure therapy can be extremely helpful.
+The primary treatment for social anxiety is usually a form of cognitive behavioral therapy that is specifically intended for people with social anxiety.
+Because social anxiety is also often considered a type of phobia, exposure therapy can be extremely helpful.

-In addition to therapy, some doctors prescribe medications to help with social anxiety.
-The most commonly used meds for this are antidepressants.
-Medications are typically used to help the person manage their symptoms until they can overcome their fear of social situations.
+In addition to therapy, some doctors prescribe medications to help with social anxiety- most typically antidepressants.
+Medications are typically used to help the person manage their symptoms until they can overcome their feelings of fear of social situations.

 Separation anxiety disorder is marked by intense anxiety when away from home or someone you're strongly attached to.
 Infants and toddlers go through stages of separation anxiety as a normal part of development.
 However, when older children, teenagers, and adults have persistent separation anxiety, it's a mental disorder that can cause problems with daily functioning.